8.11.6 FBAR Penalties

 FBAR Penalty Statute of Limitations on Assessment (ASED)

-1. The statute of limitations on assessment (ASED) and collection (CSED) of FBAR penalties are defined under Title 31, the Bank Secrecy Act.
+1. The ASED of FBAR penalties is defined under Title 31, the Bank Secrecy Act.

 TYPE OF VIOLATION ASED

-Failure to file FBAR report (either willful or negligent) 6 years from the due date of the FBAR report (Due date is 06/30/yyyy)
+Failure to file FBAR report (either willful or non-willful) 6 years from the due date of the FBAR report.
+For calendar years 2015 and prior, due date is 6/30/YYYY.
+For calendar years 2016 and later, due date is 4/15/YYYY.

-Failure to maintain required records (either willful or negligent) 6 years from the date the IRS first asks for the records
+Failure to maintain required records (either willful or non-willful) 6 years from the date the IRS first asks for the records

 Examples

-Example 1: In calendar year 2004, a foreign bank account owned by a U.S. person exceeds $10,000.00.
-The Report of Foreign Bank and Financial Accounts (Form TD F 90-22.1) is due June 30, 2005, but the account holder does not file one.
-The assessment statute of limitations for failing to file an FBAR report expires June 30, 2011.
+Example 1: In calendar year 2019, a foreign bank account owned by a U.S. person exceeds $10,000.00.
+The Report of Foreign Bank and Financial Accounts (FinCEN Form 114) was due April 15, 2020, but the account holder does not file one.
+The penalty assessment statute of limitations for failing to file an FBAR report expires April 15, 2026.

 Note:

-If both types of violations have occurred, examiners can assert both the failure-to-file an FBAR report penalty and failure to maintain required records penalty on the same account for the same period.
-However, Compliance policy in IRM 4.26.16.4.7 allows examiners discretion over whether to assert multiple violations against one FBAR report.
+If both types of violations have occurred, examiners can assert both the failure to file an FBAR report penalty and failure to maintain required records penalty on the same account for the same period.
+Compliance policy in IRM 4.26.16.6.7, FBAR Penalties - Examiner Discretion, allows examiners discretion over whether to assert multiple violations against one FBAR report.

 FBAR Penalty Statute of Limitations on Collection

-1. On post-assessment FBAR cases only the collection statute expiration date (CSED) will be entered on ACDS to control the statute of limitations.
+1. On post-assessment FBAR cases only, the CSED will be entered on ACDS (Appeals Centralized Database System) to control the statute of limitations.

 Establishing FBAR Penalty Cases on ACDS